SFr682k/fightclub/README.md

-*Current stable, distributed versions:*
+#### Current stable, distributed versions:
+ - Client 0.2
-Client 0.2, Remote Clock Window 0.6
+ - Remote Clock Window 0.6

 ## About Fightclub
-Fightclub aims to get an enhanced clock system for the [International Young Physicist's Tournament (IYPT)](http://iypt.org).
+Fightclub aims to become an enhanced clock system for the [International Young Physicist's Tournament (IYPT)](http://iypt.org).
-Currently, heavy development is in progress, so design, workflow and requirements may change between two versions.
+Currently, heavy development is in progress, so design, workflow and requirements may change between two versions and result in incompatibilities.

 Fightclub currently consists of the following components: